Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 Summary: Wheat allergy is a type of food allergy that may cause skin rashes, digestive issues, nasal congestion, and anaphylaxis.

-Nevertheless, if you regularly experience some of them without an apparent cause, then you may be reacting to the gluten in your diet.
-Speak with a healthcare professional about what may be the best options for you.
+If you regularly experience some of the symptoms listed above without an apparent cause, you may be reacting to gluten in your diet.